Georgi Yomov: CSKA Sofia

 On 17 August 2020, Yomov completed a move to CSKA Sofia for a reported fee of €300,000.
 He made his debut five days later as a 57th-minute substitute for Graham Carey in a 2–1 away win over Botev Vratsa.
 Yomov scored his first goal for CSKA on 24 September against B36 Tórshavn in the third qualifying round of the Europa League.

 In August 2022, Yomov was suspended from playing until 25 November by UEFA after testing positive for a banned substance.
 On 15 March 2023 it was announced that he will receive a 4 year ban, ending on 25 August 2026.
+In June 2023 his contract with CSKA ended and it was not renewed.

 International career

 Yomov was called up to the senior Bulgaria squad for the first time in October 2020 for a UEFA Euro 2020 qualifying play-off against Hungary and a UEFA Nations League matches against Finland and Wales.
 He made his international debut on 8 October at Vasil Levski National Stadium, replacing Galin Ivanov in the first half against Hungary, and scored in the 89th minute of a 3–1 loss.